ome/omero-guide-qupath/docs/qupath.rst

 #.
 Click *OK*.

 #.
-If you are using a link not from IDR, in the following dialog, enter your credentials.
+If you are using a link not from IDR, but from a different OMERO.server protected by credentials, in the following dialog, enter your credentials.

    |image1|